arirfan-kid/Run-Tracker/README.md

 5. Run the Project
     A. Run the Project
-       - To run the application, click on Run > Start Debugging (or press F5 or command dotnet watch run).
+       - To run the application, click on Run > Start Debugging (or press F5 or command "dotnet watch run".
        - This will launch the application in your default browser or the configured environment.